WebAssembly/spec/ml-proto/README.md

 See `wasm -h` for (the few) options.

-## Core Language vs External Language
+## Official Language Specification vs Internal Kernel Language

-The implementation tries to separate the concern of what is the language (and its semantics) from what is its external encoding.
-In that spirit, the actual AST is regular and minimal, while certain abbreviations are considered "syntactic sugar" of an external representation optimised for compactness.
+The implementation serves as a language specification, so it aims to document the official language.
+At the same time, to simplify its internals, it lowers some constructs from the official language to produce a reduced "kernel" language which is simpler to validate (check.ml) and evaluate (eval.ml) in this implementation's chosen style.
+This is purely an implementation detail, and does not reflect any semantic property of the official language itself.

-For example, `if` always has an else-branch in the AST, but in the external format an else-less conditional is allowed as an abbreviation for one with `nop`.
-Similarly, blocks can sometimes be left implicit in sub-expressions.
+For example, `if` in the official language does not have an else arm, but in the internal kernel language it is given an else arm containing a `nop`.
+Similarly, blocks can sometimes be left implicit in sub-expressions in the official language, and are made explicit in the internal kernel language.

-Here, the external format is S-expressions, but similar considerations would apply to a binary encoding.
-That is, there would be codes for certain abbreviations, but these are just a matter of the encoding.
+Here, the specified language is represented as S-expressions, but similar considerations would apply to a binary encoding.
+That is, there would be codes which this specification would internally lower into other forms to simplify its own code.

-## Internal Syntax
+## Internal Kernel Language

-The core language is defined in [ast.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/ast.ml).
+The internal kernel language is defined in [ast.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/ast.ml).

-## External Syntax
+## Official S-expression Syntax

 The S-expression syntax is defined in [parser.mly](https://github.com/WebAssembly/spec/blob/master/ml-proto/host/parser.mly), the opcodes in [lexer.mll](https://github.com/WebAssembly/spec/blob/master/ml-proto/host/lexer.mll).